garysweaver/git-scripts/README.md

     gbranch (some_branch_name)

-See each script to see what it does.
+Read each script and understand what it does.

 ### License